nathanspecht/pianoplayer/README.md

 # Piano Player
-Piano player is a browser keyboard built using React.js with Flux architecture to play, record and save tracks.
+Piano player is a browser keyboard built using React.js.
+Flux architecture used to play, record and save tracks.

 [Play Here!](https://pianoplayer.herokuapp.com)